-We’re excited to welcome Prosad back to Anahata for our Yoga of Sound Retreat in March 2020.
+We’re excited to welcome Prosad back to Anahata for our Yoga of Sound Retreat.
 Here’s a bit more about him as a multi-talented good vibrations musician below:

 For Prosad, life in music is international, spiritual and full of good vibrations.
 He’s a multi-instrumentalist and singer who has travelled the world sharing his unique blend of sitar, guitar, reggae and world music.
 Inspired by legends like George Harrison, Prosad seeks to create a spiritual vibration in the mainstream music of his generation by blending Indian instruments with the western influences of rock, reggae, folk and blues.